 - 4x Membership Rewards points at restaurants globally

-- 4x Membership Rewards points at US supermarkets, on up to $25,000 in purchases annually
+- 4x Membership Rewards points at US supermarkets, on up to $25,000 in purchases every calendar year

 - 3x Membership Rewards points on flights booked directly with airlines or through amextravel.com

-On top of that, the card offers up to $220 in credits annually, including:
+On top of that, the card offers significant annual credits, including:

 - Up to $120 in dining credits

-Assuming you can take advantage of the credits and spend a decent amount on dining at restaurants, then I think this is largely going to be the better option.
+Assuming you can take advantage of the credits and spend a decent amount on dining and/or supermarkets, then I think this is largely going to be the better option.

 The Amex Gold is potentially awesome for dining purchases